On the Generalised Langevin Equation for Simulated Annealing: Main Result

-In Figures \ref{fig:u2} and \ref{fig:u3} we present similar results for $U_2$ and $U_3$.
-The left panels show proportions of reaching near the correct global minimum calculated using time averages near the final point and the right panels present the number of jumps across $\{x_1=0\}$.
+for all $k>5000$.
 All results are averaged over $20$ independent runs.
 The aim here is to measure the extent of exploration of each process similar to Table \ref{tab:crossings}.
-We observe that in both cases using \eqref{glsim} leads to higher number of jumps, and this registers as a marginal improvement in the probabilities of reaching the global minumum.
+We observe that in both cases using \eqref{glsim} leads to a similar number of jumps.
 We believe the benefit of the higher order dynamics here are the robustness of performance for different values of $E$ and $\frac{\bar{\lambda}^2}{\mu}$.
 This is especially for using $A_3$ and $A_4$.
 Finally we note that despite similarities between $U_2$ and $U_3$ there are significant features that are different: the sharpness in the confinement, the shape and number of attracting wells and the shape of barriers that obstruct crossing regions in the state space.
 This will have a direct effect in performance, which can explain the difference in performance when comparing Figures \ref{fig:u2} and \ref{fig:u3}; $U_3$ is a harder cost function to minimise.
-The generalised Langevin dynamics can improve performance in both cases and Figures \ref{fig:u2} and \ref{fig:u3} show that this is possible for a wide region in the tuning variables.